mlinxfeld/foggykitchen_tf_oci_course/README.md

 ### LESSON 10 - Transit VCN

 This lesson will be based on Lesson9.
 VCN2 located in another region (eu-amsterdam-1) will be transformed into *Hub VCN*.
 Additionally we will create two *Spoke VCNs* in this region. *Spoke VCNs* will be interconnected with this *Hub VCN* with the usage of LPGs (local VCN peering).
 In the code we will also add two route tables: (1) on DRG attach and (2) on *Hub VCN* LPGs' side.
-As a consequence it will be possible to start connection from departamental servers located in a *Spoke VCNs / Spoke subnets* to the infrastructure in first original region (eu-frankfurt-1). *Hub VCN* will play a role of Transit Routing VCN.
+As a consequence it will be possible to start connection from departamental servers located in a *Spoke VCNs / Spoke subnets* to the infrastructure in the first original region (eu-frankfurt-1).
+It means *Hub VCN* will play a role of Transit Routing VCN for *Spoke VCNs*.

 ![](LESSON10_transit_vcn/LESSON10_transit_vcn.jpg)